Student Loan Relief

 What’s the Catch?

 We wondered that too, since we’ve all been told that there is no “free lunch”, and that if something sounds too good to be true, it probably is.
 But there is a real reason why the government wants to help you pay your loans.
 It turns out to be smart policy to encourage citizens to enter professions where critical services are needed for the public well-being.

 Some student loan forgiveness programs require that you work in a specific type of job and make 120 payments (10 years) on your loans without being late.
 At that point the Department of Education will wipe out any remaining balance.
 Some programs only require you to make payments for a few years, before they will eliminate the remaining debt.
-To get on these programs, you must sign up.
+To benefit from these programs, you must sign up.
 Call to find out if you are eligible, and learn all your options.

 Wonder What Could Happen if you Default on Your Student Loan?

 Don’t let this happen if you can help it.
 Although it may seem a lower priority payment than the roof over your head, the transport you have to work, or food for you and your family, don’t treat it like credit card debt.
 When you default on a student loan, some troubling things get set into motion which can make your life very uncomfortable.
 If you are headed in this direction, speak with a counselor and see if you qualify for relief or forgiveness.
 It is much wiser to learn your options for help paying student loans, than hoping it will go away.
 The following warning is not intended to alarm you, or cause undue fear.
 We just want you to know some of the dangerous terrain of troubles in this area.
 If you don’t like the sound of it, and you wonder if you qualify for student loan relief, call and get some student loan help today.

 If You Default on Your Student Loan…..